Beyond the Switch: Understanding Lighting Control

 Photocells

 For interior lighting, photocells play a more involved role in lighting control.
 Energy codes define some areas near windows as daylight zones, where lighting output is to be reduced to compensate for the daylight coming through the windows.
-Photocell control of daylight zones is automatic, often overrides local control, and operates separately from other lighting in the space.
+Photocell control of daylight zones is automatic, often overrides local control, and operates separately from another lighting in the space.

 Controllers